 Depending on timing, some of these fees may not be refunded, or may be refunded if materials are returned in good condition.
 Check with your department if you wish to know if charges specific to your program/course are refundable.
 Information regarding the policy applicable to these fees may also be available on the Fee descriptions page of the Student Accounts website.Registration Cancellation Charge

-To be applied when withdrawal happens after 1 September for the Fall term, or after 1 January for the Winter term.
+To be applied when withdrawal happens as of 1 September for the Fall term, or as of 1 January for the Winter term.
 If there was an admissions deposit for the term of the withdrawal, the deposit is forfeited and no Registration Cancellation Charge is applied.
-For the current amount of this charge, please see this website: http://www.mcgill.ca/student-accounts/tuition-fees/non-tuition-charges/other
+For the current amount of this charge, please see this website: https://www.mcgill.ca/student-accounts/tuition-fees/non-tuition-charges/other

 Outstanding McGill loans

 Any outstanding McGill loans should be repaid.
-For repayments, please send an email to student [dot] accounts [at] mcgill [dot] ca with “McGill Loan” in the subject line to arrange a payment plan.Admission deposit
+For repayments, please send an email to loansadmin.finserv [at] mcgill.ca with “McGill Loan” in the subject line to arrange a payment plan.Admission deposit

-Any other deposits on file must be reviewed to determine if they are refundable to the student, refundable to an external scholarship provider or sponsor, or will also be forfeited.External scholarship/bursaries
+Any other deposits on file are reviewed to determine if they are refundable to the student, refundable to an external scholarship provider or sponsor, or should be forfeited.External scholarship/bursaries

 If there are external scholarships/bursaries in the term of withdrawal, or any subsequent terms, the external scholarship/bursary agency will determine if the award needs to be returned to them.
 This can potentially create a balance owing to the University on the student fee account.
 In this situation, the student must then pay their account in full.Third Party Sponsorship